Fleshgrinder/melaniegruber.de/src/projects/2014-08--mijo/mijo.md

 ## Personal Experience
 This project started as a character design assignment for a seminar during my bachelor studies.
 For this seminar I made the analog drawings.
-I later decided to continue to work on this project as an exercise in making model sheets in Adobe Photoshop and creating a 3D character from a 2D design in Autodesk 3ds max, including the shaders.
+I later decided to continue to work on this project as an exercise in making model sheets in Adobe Photoshop, and creating a 3D character from a 2D design in Autodesk 3ds Max, including the Mental Ray shaders.